 The President, two Vice-Presidents, the Honorary Secretary and the Honorary Treasurer are the Office-Bearers.
 The President and Vice-Presidents are elected by Council and have a three-year term of office.
 The Honorary Secretary and Honorary Treasurer are appointed by Council from within the Fellowship of the College.
 Their term of office is normally three years, but extendable to five years.
 The Council Office-Bearers, together with the Dean of the Faculty of Dental Surgery and the Chief Executive meet on a regular basis to conduct Council-related business.

-Mr Michael Lavelle-Jones became President of the Royal College of Surgeons of Edinburgh in 2015.
+Professor Michael Lavelle-Jones became President of the Royal College of Surgeons of Edinburgh in 2015.
 He is a Consultant General Surgeon with an interest in colorectal and paediatric surgery at Ninewells Hospital in Dundee.
 He previously held the positions of Honorary Secretary and Vice-President.

 Professor John Duncan OBE is Consultant General and Vascular Surgeon at Raigmore Hospital in Inverness and is the Director of Undergraduate Teaching in Inverness for the University of Aberdeen.
 He has served as an Office Bearer in the College, first as Honorary Secretary for two years and then Honorary Treasurer for five years.
 For the past six years he has been Editor of Surgeons’ News.